How to Prevent and Ease the Aches and Pains of Traveling

 - Tingling/asleep— A numbing sensation or loss of feeling when a nerve is pinched.
-Once the source of the pinching is found and alleviated, the sensation should subside.
+Once the source of the pinching is found and alleviated, the sensation should improve.

 - Cold— When muscles are contracted, affecting circulation.
 Cold muscles are often helped by moving around and increasing blood flow to the cold areas.